Skip to main content

 The Bidirectional Communication Pathway

 The influence flows in both directions, creating a complex feedback system that can either maintain stability or spiral into dysfunction.
 Just as estrogen levels affect the availability of thyroid hormone, the health of your thyroid gland directly impacts how your body processes and eliminates estrogen.
 The liver is the primary site for metabolizing estrogens, preparing them for removal from the body through a series of detoxification pathways.
-Proper is essential for maintaining the efficiency of these hepatic processes.
+Proper thyroid function is essential for maintaining the efficiency of these hepatic processes.

 When the thyroid is underactive (hypothyroidism), these detoxification pathways can become sluggish.
 This slowdown in clearance means that estrogen and its metabolites may linger in the system longer and at higher concentrations than is optimal.
 The result is a condition often described as estrogen dominance, where the physiological effects of estrogen become disproportionately high relative to other hormones like progesterone.